 USEA Advanced Intercollegiate Rider of the Year

 Earning 10 points at the Advanced level Cosby Green earned the 2021 USEA Advanced Intercollegiate rider of the Year.
 She was the only intercollegiate rider to earn points at the Advanced level.
 Green was also the second-highest ranked Intermediate Intercollegiate Rider of the Year with 56 points at the Intermediate level.
 Green accumulated these points with her two upper-level mounts, Copper Beach, a 2006 Irish Sport Horse gelding and Highly Suspicious, a 2010 Irish Sport Horse gelding sired by Russel.
 Get to know more about Green by clicking here.

 USEA Intermediate Intercollegiate Rider of the Year

-Katie Lichten topped two Intermediate leaderboards this year: the 2020 USEA Intermediate Intercollegiate Rider of the Year and the 2020 USEA Intermediate Young Rider of the Year.
-Lichten earned 57 points at the Intermediate level while competing Sapphire Blue B (Heritage Fortunas x Lucy Blue) a 2010 Irish Sport Horse gelding and Yarrow (Yaveri x Amelia) a 13-year-old Canadian Sport Horse gelding.
+For the second year in a row, Katie Lichten topped the USEA Intermediate Intercollegiate Rider of the Year leaderboard.
+Lichten earned 65 points at the Intermediate level while competing Sapphire Blue B (Heritage Fortunas x Lucy Blue) a 2010 Irish Sport Horse gelding and Yarrow (Yaveri x Amelia) a 13-year-old Canadian Sport Horse gelding.

 USEA Preliminary Intercollegiate Rider of the Year